pstakem/cFE-Cfs-on-Pi/README.md

 model uses a Raspberry Pi as the central processor, although this would be swapped out before a flight model is built, due to radiation tolerance issues.

-For cubesats and othe rsmall satellit projects now have control center functionality (Cosmos) and a way to have the cubesat send telemetry and receive commands.
+For cubesats and other small satellit projects, you now have control center functionality (Cosmos) and a way to have the cubesat send telemetry and receive commands.
+This can easily be implemented on a desktop or laptop, and the telemetry is served out on the internet.
+It can be received on a desktop, laptop, tablet, or phone.

+More details will be posted as we complete out presentation paper.

 Using this as a model, please use our Pi-side code as a model for other architectures, such as Arduino and Zynq.